 The midterm is designed to assess in-depth understanding of fundamental methods and algorithms.
 It will be scheduled towards the later end of the semester (mid-November).
 There is no final exam.

-The data analysis case studies will require reading, writing, programming and experiments to gain hands-on experience with the application of recent machine learning methods, including concepts covered in the lectures, and concepts drawn from the literature.
+The projects will require reading, writing, programming and experiments to gain hands-on experience with the application of recent machine learning methods, including concepts covered in the lectures, and concepts drawn from the literature.
 Students will be responsible for characterizing the problem, developing methods of analysis, and presenting the results of their work.
-Some case studies may be individual, most will be done in groups (usually of 3 or less).
+Some projects may be individual, most will be done in groups (usually of 3 students).

 We will use a peer-review system to evaluate the data analysis case studies.
 Each student will be asked to read and evaluate submissions of their colleagues.
 The emphasis will be placed on providing constructive feedback on the methodology and presentation.

 No make-up quizzes or midterm will be given.